gathwal92/todos_app/README.md

 # todos_app
-A todo app based off vanilla JS, HTML and CSS.
+#A todo app based off vanilla JS, HTML and CSS.

+To run just download zip file and run index.html in any browser